DECOLONIAL BY DESIGN

 By using your work to share messages that the world needs to hear.

-If you’re a strategist, storyteller, researcher or designer, are you aware of the incredible opportunity, power, and responsibility you hold in this moment?
+If you’re a strategist, researcher, storyteller or marketer - are you aware of the incredible opportunity, power and responsibility you hold in this space and time?

-You’re being called on to show up with greater intentionality and to play your part as a shaper of worlds.
-Yet with so much focus on unwritten rules about what’s “sayable” or not, authentic creative expression can begin to feel blocked.
-Ironically preventing us from tapping into our power to drive meaningful change.
+You’re being called on to show up with more intentionality and play your part as a shaper of worlds.
+But with so much focus on unwritten rules regarding what's 'sayable' or not, our sense of creativity and authenticity can start to feel blocked.
+Which ironically prevents us from tapping into the power to make meaningful change.

-Decolonial by Design’s curriculum is rooted in traceable lineages of knowledge, spanning thinkers such as Fanon, Hall, and Hooks, alongside timeless Indigenous wisdom.
-Building on this foundation, Decolonial by Design supports you to unlock the restorative message your work is uniquely positioned to share.
-It’s about expanding your capacity for authentic creative expression, rather than constraining its potential.
+In doing so, Decolonial by Design supports you, your organisation (and your clients) to unlock the restorative messages that you are uniquely positioned to share.
+It's about expanding your capacity for authentic creative expression, rather than stifling its potential.

 Keep reading to find out how.